Gauravbharane/bulkuseradd/README.md

 ```

 ### 3️⃣ **Add to Your YUM Repository**

-To make the RPM package available for installation on multiple machines, add it to a local or remote YUM repository:
+(Currently yum is under work) To make the RPM package available for installation on multiple machines, add it to a local or remote YUM repository:

 #### **Step 1: Create a Local YUM Repository**
 ```bash